DasSauerkraut/Terraheim/README.md

 #### Shieldbrother
 Shieldbrothers are adept at blocking and have increased health.
 They can effectively deal damage with all melee weapons, but they are slower than the other classes.
 They have the highest armor rating in game.

+#### Braggart
+Braggart armor is for those who want a challenge, they provide some minor stat benefits with some large detriments too.
+Think of these sets as the Calamity ring from Dark Souls.

 ### Barbarian Armor
 If you have the [Barbarian Armor](https://www.nexusmods.com/valheim/mods/640) mod installed, it has been fully incorporated into Terraheim.
 The barbarian armor set provides several bonuses to throwing weapons as well as some interesting tertiary effects like a stacking move speed buff on kill and increased damage against low health targets.